wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1819.md

 30 They looked at one another like men who had lost their wits : they were silent, and their tongues clave to the roof of their mouths.

-31 Their knees smote one against another., for the strength of Britain was shaken ; her valiant warriors had lost their honor ; and her glory was outshone.
+31 Their knees smote one against another, for the strength of Britain was shaken ; her valiant warriors had lost their honor ;* and her glory was outshone.

+* Doubly lost it : by water and by land ; by being conquered, and by being cruel.

 32 Now there was great honour and praise bestowed upon Harrison for his courage, and his valiant acts ; and the people remembered his name with pleasure.

-33 Moreover, he gave great praise to Shelby, the governor, and ferry, and Johnson, and all the brave men that were with him.
+33 Moreover, he gave great praise to Shelby, the governor, and Perry, and Johnson, and all the brave men that were with him.

 34 And in the same month, when the object of the army was fulfilled, the husbandmen of Columbia returned every man to his own house.